sautrikc/Sentiment-Analysis/README.md

 **Test Accuracy 59.54%**<br>
 **Sensitivity- 56.83%**<br>
 **Specificity- 86.53%**<br>
-The difference between the Train and Test data is quite more.
+The difference between the Train and Test data is quite significant.
 But these kind of observations are accepted as the vocabulary of english is very large.
-So the text's in Train and Test data differs a lot.
+So the texts in Train and Test data differs a lot.